kon-rad/konradgnat.github.io/README.md

 # Django Backend Notes

-Start venv with this command:
+Start venv with this command, make sure you cd into `/konradgnat/` `source bin/activate`

-`source django/bin/activate`
+to deactivate virtual environment
-make sure you cd into `/konradgnat/`
+`deactivate`

 To run the django app on localhost:8080 run:
 `python manage.py runserver`